aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 We'll learn more about all of Java's different data types soon, but these are the ones we see here:
 - `int`: Short for integer; a whole number.
-- `String`: Any combination of letters and words.
+- `String`: Any combination of letters, numbers, and punctuation.
 The word `"String"` is a `class`, so it always begins with a capital letter.
 - `double`: A number with a decimal.

 Notice anything about how we write variables?
 That's right — they're in camel case.